Adrian Pennino

-Adrianna "Adrian" Pennino-Balboa is a fictional character from the Rocky series, played by Talia Shire.
+Adrianna "Adrian" Balboa (née Pennino) (Note: The name "Adrianna Pennino" is spoken during the wedding scene in Rocky II.) is a fictional character from the Rocky series, played by Talia Shire.
 She is the love interest of Rocky Balboa.

 Shire was nominated for the Academy Award for Best Actress for her portrayal of Adrian in Rocky.
 The final scene in Rocky II, in which Rocky yells "Yo Adrian, I did it!", has been named by film enthusiasts as one of the most iconic quotes in sports film history.